 When visiting breeders and kennels, remember that the Pumi is not a shy breed…!
 He might be reserved and cautious when introduced to strangers and unfamiliar places , however, a Pumi with the right disposition and proper socialization should recover fast, act naturally and happy with new people in new surroundings.
 Before making an impulse buy, one should ask him/herself whether, he or she has a compatible temperament and is committed for a 12-15-year long relationship that involves an active, fun and healthy lifestyle.

 When we plan a Pumi litter, we focus on temperament, physical health, correct anatomy, correct hair type, characteristic head, pigmentation, and desired colors.
 We try to see several offsprings, siblings and other relatives of the dogs whom we consider in our breeding program.
 Therefore, we extensively travel to Europe, collaborate with breeders overseas and research different bloodlines to find the best possible match for our dogs.
 While titles and popularity are important, they are secondary in our selection process to pick a quality dog.

 We usually have two or three litters per year and interview all potential puppy buyers.
 We screen everyone and whom we think are the most suitable and can provide the best home, will be able to purchase dogs from us.

 We do not sell dogs to people who plan to keep our dogs in kennels and/or plan to debark them.
-A Pumi must live together and share the home of its owner…
+A Pumi must live together and share the home with its owner…

 All Pumi puppies to be sold, will be registered with AKC, microchipped, vaccinated with the first round of shots and dewormed up to date.

 If for any reason, (and we believe there are almost none) a Pumi from our breeding needs a new home, regardless of age or health condition, we reserve the right for that dog to be returned to us.